 Apprenticeship Experience and Methodology

-Students have a variety of opportunities to fulfill Patrick Henry College’s apprenticeship methodology.
-Some have interned at notable public institutions, including the White House, the US Department of State, US Department of Defense, US Department of Justice, and the US Office of the Attorney General.
+PHC's proximity to Washington D.C. makes it one of the best colleges in the country for government internships.
+Students have interned at the White House, the US Department of State, US Department of Defense, US Department of Justice, and the US Office of the Attorney General.
 Students have also fulfilled internship requirements at various Congressional offices, including with Rep. Mike Pence (IN), Rep. Michelle Bachmann (MN), and Sen. Sam Brownback (KS); other students have interned with campaigns for election at all levels of government, including the 2008 Presidential campaign.